House of Godwin: The family disperses

 Only two members of the family were allowed to live undisturbed in England under Norman rule.
 Edward the Confessor's widow Edith, daughter of Godwin, lived in retirement, remaining in possession of all her private lands, until her death in 1075.
 She was buried near her husband in Westminster Abbey.
 Her niece Gunhild, daughter of Harold Godwinson, was an inmate of the nunnery in Wilton until 1093, when she was abducted by Alan the Red, a Breton who held the lordship of Richmond.
 She lived with him, and then with his successor Alan the Black, after which she disappears from history.

 Godwin's youngest son, Wulfnoth (b. c.
 1036), was kept as a hostage in Normandy from 1051 until William the Conqueror's death in 1087, and was then transferred to Winchester by William Rufus, where he may have become a monk.
 He is thought to have died about 1094.

 In the aftermath of the battle of Hastings Godwin's widow, Gytha, by then in her sixties, withdrew to the south-west of England, where she held vast estates and where resistance to the Conquest was mounting.
-William the Conqueror turned his attention to crushing this resistance at the beginning of 1068, and laid siege to the city of Exeter, but Gytha had already fled, probably with her daughter Gunhild and Harold's daughter Gytha, and taken refuge first on an island in the Bristol Channel, probably Steep Holm, and then at Saint-Omer in Flanders.
+William the Conqueror turned his attention to crushing this resistance at the beginning of 1068, and laid siege to the city of Exeter, but Gytha had already fled, probably with her daughter Gunhild and Harold's daughter Gytha, and taken refuge first on Flat Holm or Steep Holm in the Bristol Channel, and then at Saint-Omer in Flanders.
 Harold's young sons Godwin and Edmund, and possibly also their brother Magnus, may have been at the siege of Exeter; certainly they made their way to the court of king Diarmait of Leinster in Ireland, from where they launched two unsuccessful raids against south-west England.
 Two of the sons, probably Godwin and Edmund, survived to join their relatives in Saint-Omer.
 From there the whole party seems to have proceeded to Denmark in the hope that its king, Sweyn II, would help them regain their position in England.
 Sweyn failed them in this, but after a few years he arranged an advantageous marriage for the younger Gytha with Vladimir Monomakh, Prince of Smolensk and later Grand Prince of Kiev.
-Their descendants intermarried with royal houses across Europe, and transmitted the blood of the Godwins to, among many others, the present queens of Great Britain and Denmark.
+Their descendants intermarried with royal houses across Europe, and transmitted the blood of the Godwins to, among many others, the present monarchs of the United Kingdom and Denmark.

 Ulf, a younger son of Harold Godwinson, was captured at some point by William the Conqueror, and was held prisoner in Normandy.
 At the death of William the Conqueror his son Robert Curthose released and knighted Ulf, but no more is known of his life.